-One of the overworked judgments we often make about the communications of others who hold alien views is that the things which excite them are motivated by more “emotion” than “logic.”
-This is an old dichotomy that clings to communication analysis like velcro.
-Even though it goes back as far as Aristotle, this pairing of supposed opposites is nearly useless as a tool of explanation.
-Even among experts who study messages closely, the implication that logic and emotion are two ends of a long spectrum is still present.
-Thus, a law school professor regrets that “emotion can activate any behavior which has not been inhibited by reason.”
-And a defense attorney in an ongoing murder case expresses satisfaction that “We got 12 people that said they could look at the case based on reason, based on the evidence and not based on emotion.”
+One of the overworked judgments we often make about the communications of others is that the things which excite them are motivated by more “emotion” than “logic.”
+This is an old and stale dichotomy that clings to communication analysis like Velcro.
+Even though the distinction goes back as far as Aristotle, it’s proven to be nearly useless as a useful tool of insight.
+But this mental habit is slow to die.
+Thus, a law school professor regrets that “emotion can activate any behavior which has not been inhibited by reason.”1 And a defense attorney in a recent murder case expresses satisfaction that “We got 12 people that said they could look at the case based on reason, based on the evidence and not based on emotion.”2

 The more accurate view more in line with current thinking about everyday reasoning and cognitive psychology is that when we have strong feelings about some subjects, our heightened emotions are actually a function of a reasoning sequence, not a replacement for one.
-The next time you find yourselve particularly agitated, ask yourself if you have any reasons to feel that way.
+The next time you find yourself particularly agitated, consider the reasons you feel that way.
 You’ll surely find them.
 Just because someone else’s good reasons are not our’s is not sufficient justification to waive off the legitimacy of what has been said.
 The critic Kenneth Burke made the same point years ago, noting that descriptions of Adolph Hitler prior to and during World War II made a hash of understanding his appeals by calling them “emotional.”
 Hitler had his reasons for striking out at his neighbors and demonizing segments of his own population.
-To be sure, they were awful reasons.
-But there was an internal logic at work flowing partly from a long-embedded norm of anti-semitism, as well as psychic wounds that remained after World War I.
+To be sure, they were awful.
+But there was an internal logic at work flowing partly from a long-embedded norm of antisemitism, as well as psychic wounds that remained after World War I.

-The point is that we can’t use the adjective “logical” as a reward to people who think like we do.
-Nor can we dismiss the views of others we oppose simply by naming them “emotional.”
-Important thinkers like Stephen Toulmin have reminded us that practical argumentation proceeds from logics (note the plural) that may indeed have faulty premises or bad evidence.
+Important thinkers like Stephen Toulmin have reminded us that practical argumentation proceeds from logics that may indeed have faulty premises or bad evidence.
 But even logics of hate are often built on reasoning sequences that need to be understood as entailing a conclusion or world view.
 That’s what practical logic is about: reasoning from premises and evidence to a conclusion that follows.

 The proper ground for assessing another’s view is usually with reference to the moral consequences of their assertions.
 Give people their due: they probably have a reasoning process for their understanding of how the world is constituted; that reasoning has no doubt intensified their feelings.
-What is more productive as a critique of a passionate conclusion is whether the advocate has considered the consequences of their reasoning, especially cherished principles it violates From this perspective we may understand why someone has concern about undocumented workers “taking” the jobs of Americans or engaged in illegal activities.
+What is more productive as a critique of a passionate conclusion is whether the advocate has considered the consequences of their reasoning, especially cherished principles that may be violated.
+From this perspective we may understand why someone has concerns about undocumented workers “taking” the jobs of Americans.
 We may question the factual basis of the claim.
 We may want to call the claim irrational and emotional.
-But we would get further to ask if the remedies to this ostensible problem they see (mass deportation, separating family members, and so on) creates more misery than it solves.
+But we would get further to ask if the remedies to this ostensible problem (mass deportation, separating family members, and so on) creates more misery than it solves.
 That question begs us to consider whether we have the compassion to treat all humans–regardless of their status–with a reasonable level of decency.
-With this kind of analysis we’ve created less heat and more light.
+With this kind of analysis we are bound to create more light than heat.
 As the conservative critic Richard Weaver sought to remind us, “Ideas have consequences.”

 Gray L. Dorsey, “Symbols: Vehicles of Reason or of Emotion?” in Lyman Bryson, Louis Finkelstein, R. M. McIver, and Richard McKeon (Eds.), Symbols and Values: An Initial Study (New York: Cooper Square, 1964), p.
 445.